 Stick with ankle-length pants and skirts, mostly.

-If you have to wear flats on the way to work, you know that you can’t wear long pants.
+If you have to wear flat shoes on the way to work, you know that you can’t wear long pants.
 It’s better to wear ankle-length pants or skirts, especially skirts that allow you to take a good stride while walking.
 There’s nothing worse than walking in a pencil skirt with little give and being forced to baby-step the whole way to work.

-I have a number of pants that are cut long enough to hit the floor when I’m wearing heels and I generally don’t wear them when I have to walk to work.
+I have a number of pants that are cut long enough to hit the floor when I’m wearing heels (like these red ones) and I generally don’t wear them when I have to walk to work.
 If I really want to wear my long pants on my walk, I make sure to wear a chunky-heeled shoe to work that day.
 When it’s cold outside, this means I’m wearing a pair of chunky-heeled boots to work, like these, and I’ll change into heels when I arrive at the office.
 On warmer days, I often wear the Louise et Cie chunky-heeled loafers in the photo below.

 You may prefer to wear wedges if or when you must walk to work in heels.
 I’m not a big fan of wedges, especially the dress-shoe wedges.
 I think they make my feet look clunky and I already think my feet are a little big.
 But, to each her own.
 Wear what you like!